Naïma Bouhani: Club career

-Bouhenni played for many clubs, but essentially for AS Intissar Oran and for Afak Relizane.
+Bouhani played for many clubs, but essentially for AS Intissar Oran and for Afak Relizane.
 In 2011, she went to France and played for FC Vendenheim in France.
 She returned to Afak Relizane until 2012.

+In 2023, she moved to the Saudi Women’s First Division League to play with Al-Amal to contribute to its qualification to the Saudi Women’s Premier League.

 International career

 Bouhani capped for Algeria at senior level Africa Women Cup of Nations in 2004, 2006, 2010 and 2014.

-On 5 September 2022, Bouhenni announced her retirement from football.
+On 5 September 2022, Bouhani announced her retirement from international football.
+She returned playing for the national team in September 2023.